-The site has been officially designated an urban renewal area, which allows tax increment financing (TIF) to be used as a funding source for the redevelopment of the
+Purchased by the Commerce City Urban Renewal Authority (CCURA) in 2011, the site is officially designated an urban renewal area, which allows tax increment financing (TIF) to be used as a funding source for the redevelopment of the 65-acre site.
+The CCURA and city council recently adopted an updated Master Developer Agreement for the site to help move the redevelopment process forward.

 Urban Renewal Plan

-Planned Unit Development (PUD) zoning unique to the Mile High Greyhound Park site was approved on January 9, 2017 to guide development on the site.
+Planned Unit Development (PUD) zoning unique to the Mile High Greyhound Park site was approved in January 2017 to guide development on the site.
 The proposed zoning plan was presented to residents at a public meeting in September 2016 at Central Elementary.
 Learn more about PUD zoning.

 BackgroundFor more than 60 years, the former Mile High Greyhound Park was a vibrant entertainment destination, drawing thousands of people from across Colorado.
 An economic engine for the city, the park employed hundreds of residents and sales tax revenues were reinvested in community projects.
 When greyhound racing ended in 2008, visitors and activity in the historic heart of Commerce City slowed.